mewhubHawk/affine-cypher/README.md

-letters move to A, B, C in positions 0,1,2 we can fix that by changing our addition so that when the answer is bigger than 26 we subtract 26 to put it back in the required range.
+letters move to A, B, C in positions 0,1,2 we can fix that by changing our addition so that when the answer is bigger than 26 we subtract 26 to put it back in the required range.</p>

-You can think of this as putting the numbers 0 - 25 on a clock face and adding them by counting round the face.
+<p>You can think of this as putting the numbers 0 - 25 on a
+clock face and adding them by counting round the face.
 We do this when telling the time.
 Three hours after 11 o’clock is 2 o’clock, which we get by adding 3+11 = 14,